Anisha100156/MockPrep-Interview-Prep/README.md

-# 🎙️ AI-Powered Mock Interview Platform
+# 🎙️ MockPrep

-**AI Mock Interview Platform** is a web-based application designed to help job seekers practice interviews in a simulated, real-time environment.
+**MockPrep** is a web-based application designed to help job seekers practice interviews in a simulated, real-time environment.
 Powered by advanced AI voice and text processing, the platform allows users to experience behavioral and technical interview scenarios similar to real interviews.

 ---